The Phylos Galaxy

 The Cannabis Evolution Project

 The Galaxy is the result of The Cannabis Evolution Project, a two-year collaboration with Rob Desalle, a curator and phylogeneticist at the American Museum of Natural History.
 We’ve sequenced the genomes of thousands of ancient and modern cannabis samples, and we’re still working hard to tell the evolutionary story of this diverse and amazing plant.
-If you have old or interesting samples, please contact us.

 Very soon, you’ll be able to submit your own samples, and take your place in the Galaxy.

 Once we all know what plants we actually have, everything will change.
 People who love particular strains will be able to find them again, patients will have access to standardized medicine, and breeders will be able to create like never before.

 Be the first to know when Phylos Genotype is available—sign up for updates.

 How does it work?

 Each node, or star, in the galaxy represents a single cannabis plant.
 The distances between nodes show how similar they are.
 The lines show how related they are.
 Samples that share a lot of the same DNA will be very close.
 Samples that are likely to be a sibling-sibling pair, or a parent-child pair, will have heredity lines connecting them.
 The colors just cluster the different regions into “tribes”.